flutter/website/src/cookbook/design/orientation.md

 ---
-title: "Updating the UI based on orientation"
+title: Updating the UI based on orientation
 ---

 In certain cases, it can be handy to update the design of an app when the user rotates their screen from portrait mode to landscape mode.
 For example, we may want to show one item after the next in portrait mode, yet put those same items side-by-side in landscape mode.

 In Flutter, we can build different layouts depending on a given